-The salient point is that the five known major ash events during the Bonneville period correspond to the five identified multi-segment surging events during that period.
+The salient point in regard to Lake Bonneville is that the five known major ash events during the Bonneville period correspond to the five identified multi-segment surging events during that period.
 A one-to-one correspondence.
-With both a coincidence of timing and appropriate locations, a correlation between the multi-segment earthquake events, isostatic deformation, and the basalt ash eruptions rises to the 'most likely scenario' status.
+With both a coincidence of timing and appropriate locations, a correlation between the multi-segment earthquake events, isostatic deformation and the basalt ash eruptions rises to the 'most likely scenario' status.